What is a Cooperative Society?

 What is UtA Cooperative Society?

-Individual members don’t have the time, funds, workforce or facilities to make all their community needs, Uninatural Thinkers Association is a society of members for the welfare of our members.
+Individual members don’t have the time, funds, workforce or facilities to meet all their community needs, Uninatural Thinkers Association is a consumer and educational cooperative society of members for the welfare of our members.
 UtA Co-op has four components in one cooperative.
-Our members’ needs consist of both educational and economical development.
+Our members’ needs consist of community development, educational and economical development.

 By combining our expertise and professional products and services, and through membership funding, members can directly and indirectly own and operate educational networks, service networks, and communities.

-UtA is a national and chapter-based cooperative.
-A chapter is formed automatically when one member exists in a state.
-That chapter doesn’t acquire dues until its members have reached 100.
-UtA national begins on developing the chapter for community building from the very start.
-Members are encouraged to take on leadership in their chapter if and when they are motived.
+UtA is an international cooperative and chapter-based cooperative.
+A chapter is formed upon request or automatically at the discretion of the Board of Directors, when 25 members exists in a state.
+The chapter once formed will acquire dues.
+Our UtA headquarters in Ohio begins on developing the chapter with the community.
+Members are encouraged to take on leadership in their chapter if and when they are motivated.